Doctor of Nursing Practice Program

 Director of Doctor of Nursing Practice Programs, Brenda Hage, PhD, DNP, CRNP

-Fred Croop, Dean of College of Professional Studies and Social Sciences, BS, MBA Wilkes University; EdD Northcentral University
+Fred Croop, Professor of Business, BS, MBA Wilkes University; EdD Northcentral University

 Brenda Hage, Professor of Nursing, BSN State University of New York at Albany; MSN College Misericordia, PhD Virginia Commonwealth University; DNP Chatham University